 - Linear algebra

-In addition to these minimum requirements, admissions offices consider applicant criteria in the following areas:
+In addition to these minimum requirements, admissions offices consider your background knowledge or accomplishments in the following areas:

 - Data structures